 How is Fault Determined in a Car Accident?

 Automobile insurance can be confusing, especially when regulations and requirements can vary so widely from state to state.
 What type of insurance is required in the state a person resides in is the starting point in helping to determine who may be at fault in an accident.
+Compare auto insurance companies to make sure you’re fully covered when an accident occurs and at the lowest rate.

 Generally, states are either at-fault states or they are no-fault auto insurance states.
 Other than in the 12 no-fault states, drivers are responsible for the damage they cause in an automobile accident.
 These at-fault states include Texas.